Zaid-Ajaj/the-elmish-book/chapters/elm/react-in-elmish.md

 ### What is React?

-React is a javascript library for building  user interfaces, or at least, that's what the main page at [https://reactjs.org](https://reactjs.org) says about it.
-This is pretty vague and doesn't say much.
-Let's ask another question: what does React *do*, specifically in Elmish applications?
+React is a javascript library and framework for building web application.
+From Javascript's perspective, this library can be standalone to build application, Elmish builds upon the capabilities of React and helps move the data and state around.
+When it comes to rendering the elements on screen, that is when React comes into play.

 React starts doing it's magic when the `render` function is evaluated for the first time and a `ReactElement` is returned.
 Suppose the evaluated element looked something as follows regardless of the state:
 ```fsharp